Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Introduction

-\item This is the first survey paper that exclusively explores End-to-End autonomous driving using deep learning.
-We provide a comprehensive analysis of the underlying principles, methodologies, and functionality, delving into the latest state-of-the-art advancements in this domain. \item We present a detailed categorization (Fig. \ref{piechart}) based on the input modalities, output modalities, and underlying learning approaches.
-Furthermore, we conduct a comprehensive examination of the safety and explainability aspects to identify and address domain-specific challenges.
+\textbf{Related Surveys}: A number of related surveys are available, though their emphasis differs from ours.
+The author Yurtsever et al. \cite{yurtsever2020survey} covers the autonomous driving domain with a primary emphasis on the modular methodology.
+Several past surveys center around specific learning techniques, such as imitation learning \cite{le2022survey} and reinforcement learning \cite{zhu2021survey}.
+A few end-to-end surveys, including the work by Tampuu et al. \cite{tampuu2020survey}, provide an architectural overview of the complete end-to-end driving pipeline.
+Recently, Chen et al. \cite{chen2023e2esurvey} discuss the methodology and challenges in end-to-end autonomous driving in their survey.
+Our focus, however, is on the latest advancements, including modalities, learning principles, safety, explainability, and evaluation (see Table~\ref{literature}).

-\item We present an evaluation framework based on both open and closed-loop assessments.
-Additionally, we compile a summarized list of publicly available datasets and simulators.
-Finally, we assess the recent approaches and explore intriguing future possibilities.
+\textbf{Motivation and Contributions}: The End-to-End architectures have significantly enhanced autonomous driving systems.
+As elaborated earlier, these architectures have overcome the limitations of modular approaches.
+Motivated by these developments, we present a survey on recent advancements in End-to-End autonomous driving.
+The key contributions of this paper are threefold.
+First, this survey exclusively explores End-to-End autonomous driving using deep learning.
+We provide a comprehensive analysis of the underlying principles, methodologies, and functionality, delving into the latest state-of-the-art advancements in this domain.
+Second, we present a detailed investigation in terms of modality, learning, safety, explainability, and results, and provide a quantitative summary in Table~\ref{literature}.
+Third, we present an evaluation framework based on both open and closed-loop assessments and compile a summarized list of available datasets and simulators.